mcphargus/battery_grapher/README.md

 ## /sys/class/

-Started at /sys/class/power_supply a little longer and it became pretty obvious that the value in /sys/class/power_supply/$BATX/capacity is the percentage of capacity left, so I should retrofit this thing to use /sys/class rather than acpi command.
+Stared at /sys/class/power_supply a little longer and it became pretty obvious that the value in /sys/class/power_supply/$BATX/capacity is the percentage of capacity left, so I should retrofit this thing to use /sys/class rather than acpi command.
 Another day maybe.